 North Carolina Institute – Central and coastal North Carolina

-- Observe the EPA’s ongoing clean up efforts at the Ward Transformer Superfund site, considered one of the first cases in the U.S. environmental justice movement.
+- Observed the EPA’s ongoing clean up efforts at the Ward Transformer Superfund site, considered one of the first cases in the U.S. environmental justice movement.

-- Visit the lab of world-renowned toxicologists working to understand how industrial chemicals affect human health and the environment and how early life exposures may lead to later life consequences.
+- Visited the lab of world-renowned toxicologists working to understand how industrial chemicals affect human health and the environment and how early life exposures may lead to later life consequences.

-- Tour large and small-scale farm operations to talk about the trade-offs involved in producing food and protecting freshwater resources.
+- Toured large and small-scale farm operations to talk about the trade-offs involved in producing food and protecting freshwater resources.

-- Slog through the muck of a saltwater marsh at low-tide to observe cutting edge experiments in oyster reef conservation.
+- Slogged through the muck of a saltwater marsh at low-tide to observe cutting edge experiments in oyster reef conservation.

-These are just some of the stops planned on an Institute that will travel from the Raleigh/Durham area to the Outer Banks and back.
-The trip will also include programming on wetland restoration efforts, North Carolina’s struggling commercial fisheries and using digital media to tell environment stories better.
+These are just some of the stops included on the Institute that traveled from the Raleigh/Durham area to the Outer Banks and back.
+The trip also included programming on wetland restoration efforts, North Carolina’s struggling commercial fisheries and using digital media to tell environment stories better.